greim/ng-falcor/readme.md

 ## Credit

-Credit due to the [Falcor](https://netflix.github.io/falcor/) and [Angular](https://angularjs.org/) teams of course, and to [@rolaveric](https://github.com/rolaveric/angular-falcor) for inspiration and providing some useful pieces to this puzzle!
+Credit due to [@rolaveric](https://github.com/rolaveric/angular-falcor) for inspiration and providing some useful pieces to this puzzle.
+And of course the [Falcor](https://netflix.github.io/falcor/) and [Angular](https://angularjs.org/) teams.